navjas73/njllrd_proj2/README.md

   - BIRRT: Baxter will use a bi-directional RRT to navigate around obstacles

 Connect_points:
-  - run the launch file
+  - run the launch file with mode set to connect_points
   - move Baxter's arm to the first desired point
   - In a new terminal, connect to Baxter.
 From the ros_ws directory, publish a message to the "user_input" topic containing any string.
 Enter: "rostopic pub command std_msgs/String ANY_STRING_HERE".
   - Move Baxter's arm to the second desired point